Sleeping

-I believe it’s every persons right to be able to get their 40 winks without having to first pay someone for the privilege but I also admit that at the same time you do need to be able to sleep in comfort and security in order to be able to enjoy it.
+I’m a firm believer that every single one of us has the inalienable right to be able to sleep for free, without the need to have to pay for the privilege.
+Having said that, I also admit that at the same time you do need to be able to sleep in comfort and security in order to be able to enjoy it.

 It wasn’t always this way of course.
 You only have to go back a mere hundred and fifty years or perhaps to the start of the industrial revolution to find a world very different from the one before our eyes now.